 The computers now have a vision just like we do.
 Computer vision helps bots gaining high-level understanding from digital images or videos.
-It utilizes pattern recognition and machine learning technology to gain the accuracy of human visual system.
-Visual recognition is used by Facebook, Google, Snapchat and other applications to provide better experience to you.
-It’s possible to search all the cats photos on your phone by just typing cats in the search section of the Google photos application.
+It utilizes pattern recognition and machine learning technology to gain the accuracy of the human visual system.
+Visual recognition is used by Facebook, Google, Snapchat and other applications to provide a better experience to you.
+It’s possible to search all the cat photos on your phone by just typing cats in the search section of the Google photos application.

 Facebook and Google photos recognize a person face with the help of computer vision.
 Many new applications use this technology to create image filters and other engaging features.

 Bots now recognize your voice and understand everything you say.
 Siri, Google Assistant, Alexa and most of the other chatbots now comes with speech recognition technology.
 Speech recognition is also used in applications like Shazam, google search, GPS maps, and other hands-free systems.